📊 Quick Facts – Boston MBA 2026

 Still wondering Is Boston MBA worth it?

 At Boston University, the MBA program has expert faculty who've worked in real businesses.
 They're respected professionals who teach students with practical knowledge.
-This hands-on learning helps students prepare for success in business.
+This hands-on learning helps students prepare for business success.

 | Admission | Admissions Checklist |